Cabanatuan: Government

+Local government

-Cabanatuan City's current seat of government, the city hall, is located at Barangay San Josef Sur.
+Cabanatuan's current seat of government, the city hall, is located at Barangay San Josef Sur.
 The local government structure is composed of one mayor, one vice mayor, and ten councilors.
 Each official is elected publicly to a 3-year term and can be re-elected up to 3 terms in succession.
 The day-to-day administration of the city is handled by the city administrator.
+Soon, the city hall and its civic centers will be relocated in a new site.

+Elected officials

 Education

 Cabanatuan is a regional educational hub.
-The city more than forty higher education institutions including four universities, a science high school, more than fifty public and private high schools, and more than a hundred public and private primary schools.
+The city has more than forty higher education institutions including four universities, a science high school, more than fifty public and private high schools, and more than a hundred public and private primary schools.

-Some prominent schools, universities and colleges within the city include: